Last updated July 5th, 2019

 gl Transmission Format, or glTF, is a free specification by KhronosGroup for the efficient transmission and loading of 3D scenes and models by applications which makes it great for RealTime Graphics.
 The Cinema 4D glTF Exporter exports the c4d scene to *.gltf/*.glb formats, ready to be used across all platforms supporting glTF.

-Additions and modifications to the documentation are in preformatted text.
+Additions and modifications to the documentation are underlined or

 To Export the scene in glTF format go to File->Export->GLTF (*.gltf), select a destination and click Save.
 An Options window will pop up with the following options:

 - Export Normals: Deselect to get Flat Shading.

 - Scale: Define the scale of the exported scene.